MarlinFirmware/Configurations/config/examples/Creality/Ender-5 Plus/BigTreeTech SKR 3/README.md

 ## Important

-The LCD will also need the cable modified to fit the SKR 3 mainboard.
+The LCD will need the cable modified to fit the SKR 3 motherboard.
 Four pins, tx2-pa9 rx2-pa10 gnd-g 5v-+5v, ( See the boards silkscreens for pin labels)

 ## About

 These are configuration files for the Ender 5 Plus to work with a BTT SKR 3 motherboard using the stock LCD with A4988 stepper drivers.